Sofia Vembo: Biography

 She began her career in Thessaloniki in the early 1930s.
 In the winter of 1933, she was hired by the theater operator Fotis Samartzis of the Kentrikon theater for the revue "Parrot 1933".
 She then began to record romantic songs for the Columbia company, achieving fame because of her distinctly sonorous contralto voice.

 Her reputation, however, skyrocketed after the Italian attack on Greece on 28 October 1940, when her performance of patriotic and satirical songs became a major inspiration for the fighting soldiers as well as the people at large for whom she quickly became a folk heroine.
-At the same time, she offered 2,000 gold pounds from her own fortune to the Hellenic Navy.
 Following the German invasion and occupation of the country in April 1941, she was transported to the Middle East, where she continued to perform for the Greek troops in exile.

 After the war, in 1949, she acquired her own theatre, the "Vembo Theatre", in the Metaxourgeio neighborhood of Athens.
 In 1957, she married her long-time lover Mimis Traiforos.
 During the 1960s, she began to perform less and less, before finally retiring in the early 1970s.
+In 1973, during the Athens Polytechnic uprising, she gave shelter to students persecuted by the Military Junta security forces.
 She died on 11 March 1978.

 Because of her role in the war and her efforts during the Axis occupation, she was awarded the rank of Major in the Greek Army.